 Did you know that some foods can alleviate psoriasis symptoms?
 Some foods can also exacerbate psoriasis symptoms.
 Read this article to find out exactly which foods you should eat and should avoid for your psoriasis.

 Psoriasis is a skin condition that affects approximately 2% of the entire population.
 The main symptom of this condition is irritated and reddened skin with whitish scales or plaques.
 In this article, we’ll take a look at how you can help control psoriasis symptoms with a healthy diet.

 How to Control Psoriasis and its Relation with Food

-A study published in May 2017 in Dermatologic Therapy analyzed the diet of more than 1200 members of the National Psoriasis Foundation.
+In May 2017, a study published in Dermatologic Therapy analyzed the diet of more than 1,200 members of the National Psoriasis Foundation.
 The results revealed that some foods seem to intensify psoriasis, while others decrease symptoms.

 In general, most of the people who participated in the study were on the following diet:

-At the same time, a large percentage of the participants claimed that they followed certain diets to control psoriasis and with successful results.
-Some of the most mentioned diets they claimed helped included the Pagano diet, a vegan diet, the Paleo diet, and some lesser but still mentioned diets included the Mediterranean, vegetarian, gluten-free, and low-carbohydrate/high-protein diets.
+At the same time, a large percentage of the participants claimed that they followed certain diets to control psoriasis with successful results.
+Overall, some of the most mentioned diets they claimed helped included the vegan diet, the Paleo diet, and the Mediterranean, vegetarian, gluten-free, and low-carbohydrate/high-protein diets.